benji011/yggdrasil/README.md

-# Public Chatroom
+# Yggdrasil

 A public chatroom created using CRA powered by Firebase.
+Still a WIP so this doc wil be updated later.